 The Stockland Board takes its governance responsibilities seriously and believes it has the necessary mix of experience and skills to oversee the high standard of corporate governance, integrity and accountability required of a professional and ethical organisation.

-The Board believes that Stockland's governance accords fully with the principles and recommendations of the ASX Corporate Governance Council, as summarised in our Corporate Governance Report, which is contained in our Financial Report 2016.
+The Board believes that Stockland's governance accords with the principles and recommendations of the ASX Corporate Governance Council, as summarised in our Corporate Governance Report, in our Annual Report 2022.